dhollinden/todo-list-4/README.md

 ### todo-list-4

 * website was created with Express generator
-* notes are stored in  mLab database
+* notes and users are stored in mLab database
+* authentication performed wtih Passport
+* cookies signed and stored on client with cookie-session
-* website is hosted on Heroku
+* site is hosted on Heroku

 ### todo-list-3